BeamMW/Beam-Mirror-Wallet/README.md

 	{
 		"http_api_port": 80,        // port for incomming http(s) requests
 		"mirror_port": 8080,        // server port for bridge connection
-		"use_tls" : true,           // use TLS protocol
-		"tls_cert" : "test.crt",    // path to TLS private key
-		"tls_key" : "test.key"      // path to TLS certificate
+		"use_tls" : true,           // use TLS protocol to talk with the Bridge and HTTP clients "tls_cert" : "test.crt",    // path to TLS private key "tls_key" : "test.key"      // path to TLS certificate
 	}